Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 Drying and prep

-Use the Coanda smoothing dryer attachment to rough-dry to about 70 to 80 percent.
-This sets you up for faster barrel styling and reduces frizz before you shape.
+Use the Coanda smoothing dryer attachment to rough-dry hair to about 70–80%.
+This speeds up barrel styling and helps cut frizz before you shape.

 Curls and waves

-The barrels use airflow to attract and wrap sections automatically.
-The newer multi-direction barrels switch curl direction without swapping tools, which speeds up styling.
-Expect bouncy curls with a smooth finish and less clamp marks than a classic iron.
-Hold depends on prep, section size, and finishing spray.
+The barrels use airflow to attract and wrap sections, so you get curl definition without a clamp.
+Newer multi-direction barrels let you switch curl direction without swapping attachments, which saves time.
+Expect bouncy curls and soft waves with a smooth finish.
+How long they last depends on prep, section size, and finishing product.

 Smoothing and volume

-Firm and soft smoothing brushes guide airflow along the hair for sleek blowouts.
-The round volumizing brush lifts roots and adds curve to the ends.
-Coanda airflow helps reduce flyaways, especially when you finish with the dryer in smoothing mode.
+Firm and soft smoothing brushes guide airflow along the hair for sleek, blown-out results.
+The round volumizing brush helps lift at the roots and add bend through the ends.
+Coanda airflow can noticeably reduce flyaways, especially when you finish with the dryer in smoothing mode.

 Heat and hair health